🎄

 Bile

 After bilirubin is conjugated, the conjugated form is actively secreted into the bile canaliculi and reaches the small intestine.
-A minority of the conjugated bilirubin also enters interstitial space and bloodstream.
+A minority of the conjugated bilirubin also enters the interstitial space and bloodstream.
 When there is an obstruction of bile flow, conjugated bilirubin backs up in the blood, and the levels rise above the normal values (<0.3 mg/dL).

 BOWEL